aplteam/Tester2/docs/Tester2-Reference.md

   * Number of test cases that failed
   * Number of inactive test cases
   * Number of test cases that were not applicable
-  * Number of test cases that are designed to run on different platforms
+  * Number of test cases designed to run on different platforms
 * Whether a function  `Cleanup` was found and executed

 The "Details" tab shows a list of all test cases with...

 1. the status in the first column
 2. the name of the test function (but without `Test_`) in the second column
-3. the first comment line in the third column
+3. the first comment line of the test function in the third column
-4. the symbolic name of the return code, like `Failed` or `WindowsOnly` etc., in the fourth column.
+4. the symbolic name of the return code, like `Failed`, `OK` or `WindowsOnly` etc., in the fourth column.

 ![This list](gui_2.png "The list")